Jupiter-Meta/rbx/README.md

    ```

    This command will set the necessary environment variables, download dependencies, and compile the executable.

+   Note: If you get any build errors, check for missing prerequisites or remove the .git folder temporarily (move to the recycle bin or another folder or rename) and try to build again.

 ## Step 4: Locate the `rubix.exe` Executable